Insurance Claims: Attorney Answers Your Car Accident Questions

 No obligations for you and completely good will, so feel free to call.

-Below you will find the short list of actions we prepared in the wake of Hurricane Irma.
+Below you will find the short list of actions we prepared for weather-related insurance claims, like hurricane, flooding, storms etc..

-Hurricane Irma caused severe damage across Florida to both personal property and motor vehicles.
+Hurricanes cause severe damage across Florida to both personal property, motor vehicles, and boats.
 As business and homeowners return to their properties to file claims for hurricane damage, REEDER & NUSSBAUM, P.A. has a list of suggestions to help you work through those claims with your insurance company:

 1. DETERMINE YOUR INSURANCE COVERAGE.
 Get out your insurance policy and determine what coverages you have.
 If you don’t have a copy, request one immediately from your insurance company(s).
 If you can’t determine your coverages, CALL US